AnWeber/httpyac/README.md

 The program can be configured either in the `.httpyac.json` file or in `the package.json` with `httpyac` key.
 See [interface](https://github.com/AnWeber/httpyac/blob/main/src/models/environmentConfig.ts) for supported settings.

+> if the file has been newly created or changed, the program must be restarted or the environments must be reset/ reloaded

 ## Features